 “Bracken County - The crop of wheat, rye, oats, corn, and tobacco are exceedingly promising.
 Should the weather prove favorable for twenty days, our county will yield 250,000 bushels of wheat.” - NY Times, July 15, 1857

 |There's a story here about a giant cave being discovered in Bracken County.
 Is it true or is somebody from 1876 pulling our leg?
 It's true.
 Bill and Judy Cooper tell me the opening is very small, but the interior is as described.|

-In an Act of the Kentucky General Assembly, approved on August 11, 1818, eight newspapers were cites as the official publishers of legal advertising.
+In an Act of the Kentucky General Assembly, approved on August 11, 1818, eight newspapers as the official publishers of legal advertising.
 One of them was The Augusta Whig, published in Bracken County.

 |Here's a pair of older travel brochures, with historical and tourist sites identified, one for Bracken County, and one for Augusta. (pdf's)||The D.A.R. put together a listing of the members of the oldest Temperance Society in Kentucky, in Augusta, c.
 1840.
 It's a long list of names, and you can read it here. (pdf)|

 |“Near Berlin, Bracken County, last Saturday Worth Courts and George Smith, two farmers, got into a difficulty over a cow, Courts accusing Smith of shooting the animal.
 Smith denied the charge.
 Hot words ensued, and Courts drew a revolver killing Smith instantly.
 The affair has created a great stir in that part of the county, as both were respectable men.”
 Cincinnati Enquirer, April 25, 1882.|

 |Meetings in Orangeburg and Germantown create “organized mob” to run abolitionists, including Berea College founder Rev. John Fee, out of Bracken County.
 Details here.||An 1860 version of Fee's expulsion is here.|